 The channel raster defines a subset of RF reference frequencies that can be used to identify the RF channel position in the uplink and downlink.
 The RF reference frequency for an RF channel maps to a resource element on the carrier.
 For each operating band, a subset of frequencies from the global frequency raster are applicable for that band and forms a channel raster with a granularity ΔFRaster, which may be equal to or larger than ΔFGlobal.

-For SUL bands, for the uplink of all FDD bandsdefined in table 5.2-1 and for TDD band [n90],
+For SUL bands, for the uplink of all FDD bands, including FDD bands supporting variable duplex operation, defined in table 5.2-1 and for TDD band [n90],

 FREF,shift = FREF + Δshift, where Δshift = 0 kHz or 7.5 kHz